The release of season 5 of the Grand Tour | Amazon cast, trailer, locations - Mash Viral

 No information has been released about where the Grand Tour gang is going – although you want to follow Clarkson et al on social media for incidental updates to the film.

-Given the previous season’s focus on Asia, however, it can be reasonable to assume that season 5 will take the team elsewhere – perhaps a continent closer to home.
+However, given the previous season’s focus on Asia, it is reasonable to assume that season 5 will take the team somewhere else – perhaps a continent closer to home.

 Who will appear in season 5 of The Grand Tour?